Neighbourhoods, Welfare and Wellbeing

 Research focuses on social and spatial inequalities and how these shape residential contexts as well as individual and collective outcomes, providing a stimulating forum for the development of research themes which integrate scholarship across urban and social policy.

-As a research group, we are interested in how people experience, understand, shape and plan places and spaces in cities and other urban areas.
-We study who and what drives urban change, who is impacted by urban change, and the extent to which different voices can be heard within existing systems.
-To achieve this we especially look at the relative balance between global actors, central and local governments, communities and the private sector in shaping the future of urban areas.
+Research into how people experience, understand, shape and plan places and spaces in cities and other urban areas, looking at the relative balance between global actors, central and local governments, communities and the private sector in shaping the future of urban areas.